 Writing Center Fellows work approximately 80-100 hours in the Fall Semester and 75-85 hours in the Spring—typically in one or two 3-hour shifts per week based on the Center’s needs and the Fellow’s interest and availability.
 Opportunities are available for additional paid hours working on special projects or taking on extra shifts during busier times of the semester.

 How to Apply to Become a Writing Fellow

 We hire both work study and non-work study students.
 To apply, please submit to [email protected]:

 - A resume that includes the name of at least one 5Cs professor or staff member who can serve as a reference

 - An academic writing sample

-- A 1-2 page cover letter reflecting on what you’d hope to contribute and learn from serving as a Fellow in the Writing Center.
+- 1-2 page cover letter reflecting on what you would hope to contribute and learn from serving as a Writing Fellow in the Writing Center.
+Since we value diversity, equity, and inclusivity, please also reflect on one or two examples of your involvement in an on- or off-campus activity or initiative in which you helped foster community, mentoring, and/or belonging in a living or learning space.
 Please include your student I.D. and mailbox numbers in your cover letter.